 Hillside’s Unique Programming

 As we strive to provide the most effective ways to care for the children and families we serve at Hillside, we are constantly seeking new forms of therapies.
 Often, children and families respond to some therapeutic approaches and fail to do so with others.
-Hillside implemented Dialectical Behavior Therapy (DBT) in 2005, and currently it is the flagship treatment modality used with our children and families.
+Hillside implemented Dialectical Behavior Therapy (DBT) in 2005, and currently, it is the flagship treatment modality used with our children and families.
+Learn more about our other treatment approaches below…

-In continuing with our mission to provide the best treatment to children and families, Hillside has expanded the options for treatment and has specialized in several other state-of-the-art treatment modalities that can be used in conjunction with DBT.
-These cutting-edge therapies include animal assisted therapy, Theraplay® and art.
+In continuing with our mission to provide the best treatment to children and families, Hillside has expanded the options for treatment and has specialized in several other state-of-the-art treatment modalities that can be used in conjunction with DBT, like Theraplay® and art.
 During a child’s stay, he/she may also benefit from independent living skills groups, interpersonal skills group and numerous other specialty groups aimed at meeting his/her treatment needs.
 Any of these can be recommended by the child’s treatment team to best address the child’s and the family’s issues as well as providing the best care possible that will translate from Hillside to home.

 One of the Best Mental Health Treatment Centers in GA